Superfluid--Bose-glass transition in a system of disordered bosons with long-range hopping in one dimension

 A boson system with long-range hopping is characterized by an enhanced superfluid character, which manifests itself by a spontaneous breaking of the U(1) symmetry and a superfluid stiffness diverging in the small-momentum limit.
 Consequently, a minimum disorder strength is required to destabilize the superfluid phase in favor of a Bose-glass phase.
 Nevertheless, this is the only property of the system that differentiates it from a boson system with short-range hopping.
 Long-range hopping is indeed not resistant to disorder and plays no role in the low-energy limit of the FRG flow equations.
 This implies that the superfluid phase, when stable, is characterized by a sound mode with linear dispersion $\w\sim |q|$ for $q\to 0$ and the superfluid--Bose-glass transition remains in the BKT universality class.

 Except for the stability of the superfluid phase at weak disorder, our conclusions disagree with a recent quantum Monte Carlo study of a lattice hard-core boson model with long-range hopping~\cite{Gupta23}.
-This numerical study seems to indicate that the pure system behaves as a regular Luttinger liquid with no spontaneous breaking of the U(1) symmetry and power-law decaying superfluid correlations (characterized by an effective Luttinger parameter), which contradicts results obtained from bosonization, density-matrix renormalization group and spin-wave analysis~\cite{Maghrebi17,Frerot17} in the equivalent spin-$\half$ XXZ model.
+Nevertheless, we do not expect any fundamental difference between hard-core ($U\to\infty$) and soft-core ($U<\infty$) bosons since in both cases the system behaves as a Luttinger liquid in the absence of disorder and long-range hopping; only the value of the Luttinger parameter differs, with $\KLL=1$ for hard-core bosons.
+The numerical study of Ref.~\cite{Gupta23} seems to indicate that the pure system behaves as a regular Luttinger liquid with no spontaneous breaking of the U(1) symmetry and power-law decaying superfluid correlations (characterized by an effective Luttinger parameter), which contradicts results obtained from bosonization, the density-matrix renormalization group and spin-wave analysis~\cite{Maghrebi17,Frerot17} in the equivalent spin-$\half$ XXZ model.